Sanchitkanwar31/Task_manager/README.md

   }
 ]
 ```
+]

+Since the data.json file in the GitHub repository has only two tasks, only these will be displayed.
+However, when connected to a cloud-based database or local storage, new tasks can be stored persistently.
+Currently, any changes made will only be reflected on the frontend page and will not be saved permanently.

 ## 📌 Contributing
 Want to improve this project?
 Feel free to fork the repository, make changes, and submit a pull request.